Measuring Angles and Protractor Worksheets

 Estimate the measure of each angle.
 Calculate the exact measurement using a protractor.
 Compare the results.

 Choose the best estimation for each angle.
-Medium level includes reflex angle.
+Moderate level includes reflex angle.

 Finding Value of X